drvinceknight/pfm/book/about-this-book/how-is-this-book-written/main.md

 All imports are sorted using the `isort`
 <https://github.com/PyCQA/isort> tool.
 Similarly to {ref}`black` this ensures
 that all code follows a given convention.

-### Nbval

-All myst format files are backed up to a Jupyter notebook which includes the output as well as the input.
-The Continuous Integration then installs up to date versions of all libraries used and validates the outputs using
-<https://nbval.readthedocs.io/en/latest/>.
-This ensures that the outputs are not
-giving unexpected results as a result of an update of a library.